bbauska/CAD101en/README.md

 In the example, the onload event causes an anonymous function to run.
 This function, in turn, runs the function addPara().

-In this section (part 8), you learned:
+In this section, you learned:

 -   You can retrieve a reference to a node using: